Sultanate of Rum: Literature

 Battle scene in Varka and Golshah, 1225–1250 miniature, Konya, Sultanate of Rum.

 The earliest known illustrated manuscript in the Persian language is an early 13th century copy of the epic Varka and Golshah, which was most probably created in Konya, under the Seljuk Sultanate of Rum.
 It can be dated to c.1250.
+(Note: The two scenes in the top and bottom registers (...) may be strongly influenced by contemporary Seljuk Persian (...) like those in the recently discovered Varqeh and Gulshah (p.92) (...)
+In the painting the facial cast of these Turks is obviously reflected, and so are the special fashions and accoutrements they favored. (p.162, commentary on image from p.91).)

 The miniatures represent typical Central Asian people, thickset with large round heads.
 They also provide rare depictions of the contemporary military of the Seljuk period, and may have influenced other known depictions of Turkic Seljuk soldiers.
 All depicted costumes and accoutrements are contemporary to the artist, in the 13th century.
 The miniatures constitute the first known example of illustrated Persian-language manuscript, dating from the pre-Mongol era, and are useful in studying weapons of the period.
 Particularly, metal face masks and chainmail helmets in Turkic fashion, and armor with small metal plates connected through straps, large round shields (the largest of them called "kite-shields") and long teardrop shields, armoured horses are depicted.
 The weapons and armour types depicted in the miniatures were common in the Middle East and the Caucasus in the Seljuk era.

 Persian was the preferred language for literature, while Arabic remained the standard language for religious, scientific, and philosophical writing.
+"For literary works, however, Persian remained the preferred language while, as elsewhere in the Middle East, Arabic remained the standard medium for religious, scientific, and philosophical writing."